Fgalvez2608/dev_senior_python_course/README.md

 8. Class 4: managing a pet store's inventory and sales - use of lists, conditionals, nested conditionals, for & while loops and use of functions 06 of november 2024.
 9. Class 5: registration management; student registration, assign teachers to courses, assign schedules to courses; creating functions and using them.
 07 of november 2024.
 10. Class5: improved registration management; modify student, delete student, modify teacher, modify schedule, system summary.
 12 of november 2024.
-11. Class 6: syntax and uses of Lists, tuples, sets and dictionaries.
+11. Class 6: Data Collections; syntax and uses of Lists, tuples, sets and dictionaries.
 12 of november 2024.